Skip to main content

 DNA Replication Models

-DNA replication can occur through different models: conservative, semi-conservative, and dispersive.
-In the conservative model, the original DNA molecule remains intact, and a completely new copy is made.
-In the dispersive model, the original DNA is broken into pieces, and both strands contain segments of old and new DNA.
-Understanding these models is crucial for predicting experimental outcomes.
+DNA replication can occur via three models: conservative, semiconservative, and dispersive.
+The conservative model suggests the original DNA molecule remains intact while a completely new copy is made.
+Understanding these models is essential to predict experimental outcomes related to DNA synthesis.

 Recommended video: